After she runs away from home, Gwen (Jean Kent) takes lodgings with Mrs Parsons (Renee Gadd)

 Main title from Sleeping Car to Trieste (1948).
 Thieves and blackmail victims are among the passengers on an express train.

 Stanswood (Stewart Granger) secures the bedchamber of Lady Orietta (Sylva Koscina) – much to her chagrin.
-Film clip from Swordsman of Siena (1962).

 Main title from Swordsman of Siena (1962).
 A Spanish overlord plans to marry into a prominent Italian family in 16th-century Tuscany, and hires an Englishman to serve as bodyguard for his less-than-eager fiancée.